Explaining Generalization Power of a DNN Using Interactive Concepts: Conclusion, discussions, and future challenges

-In this paper, we have used the interactive concept to provide a new perspective to understand the generalization power of a DNN.
-We find that low-order concepts in training data are usually better generalized to testing data than high-order concepts.
-Besides, we also find that DNNs with poor generalization power usually encode more high-order concepts than DNNs with strong generalization power.
-DNNs with strong generalization power usually encoded low-order concepts more quickly than other DNNs.
-Moreover, we have analyzed the learning dynamics for interactive concepts, and we find that low-order concepts are usually learned directly, but high-order concepts are more likely to be mistakenly encoded as a mixture of various incorrect low-order concepts in the early phase of the learning process.
-The removing of these incorrect low-order concepts usually takes a long time in the later learning process.
-Thus, the instability/difficulty of learning high-order concepts have effectively explained why high-order concepts are more difficult to be generalized to testing samples than low-order concepts.
+In this paper, we provide a conceptual understanding of the reason why low-order concepts in training data can usually better generalize to testing data than high-order concepts.
+Specifically, we prove that the average inconsistency of concepts usually increases exponentially along with the order of concepts.
+We find that DNNs with poorer generalization power usually encode more high-order concepts, and DNNs with stronger generalization power usually encode low-order concepts more quickly.
+Moreover, we find that low-order concepts are usually learned directly, but high-order concepts are more likely to be mistakenly encoded as a mixture of various incorrect low-order concepts.
+These all explain the low generalization power of high-order interactive concepts.
+Section 8 in supplemental materials will introduce future practical values of this study.